“Teaching is not a neutral act and the sooner we stop pretending that it is, the sooner we can begin creating a more democratic classroom.” – Me (now)

 After finishing my undergrad, I hastily jumped into a Masters in Education.
 A degree in education is pretty much like you might expect – learning how to manage and teach the same types of classrooms we all remember growing up.
 The education I received mostly focused on all the different aspects of classroom management and only briefly discussed theory, with very few assigned readings on pedagogy (the theory of education).
 They wanted to create teachers that fit perfectly into our society’s education system, which is not to fault them – we went to this school because we wanted jobs as teachers, not to become revolutionaries.

-Although, for some reason, Freire’s Pedagogy of the Oppressed was not required reading, I read it on my own time and couldn’t resist learning more about critical pedagogy and Freire in general.
+Although Freire’s Pedagogy of the Oppressed was not required reading, I read it on my own time and couldn’t resist learning more about critical pedagogy and Freire in general.
 During Freire’s childhood, his family went from comfortably middle class in Brazil to becoming completely impoverished during The Great Depression – forcing them out of their home and into the favelas.
 It was here that Freire gained class consciousness and saw first hand the contradictions and oppression built into capitalist society.
 It was on this foundation that critical pedagogy – a dialogue-based theory of education that posits that teaching is a political act rather than a neutral one – was built.

-Both Freire and critical pedagogy were scoffed at by my colleagues and professors who saw him and his teachings as naive and unrealistic.
+Both Freire and critical pedagogy were scoffed at by my colleagues and professors, who saw him and his teachings as naive and unrealistic.
 Some agreed with what he said but viewed it as a foreign theory not compatible with American or Canadian society.
 Even when I went on to work at schools, the sentiment remained the same – older teachers shook their heads at younger ones who thought that they could do things differently and those older teachers tended to be right.
 Even if a teacher wanted to implement a dialogue-based critical pedagogy in their classroom, they would receive major push back from the administration and would ultimately be forced to conform to the curriculum.
 Unfortunately, change coming from one individual teacher is a story for movies, not real life.
 At the end of the day, you have a curriculum to teach and tests to administer and time is in short supply.
 That requires structuring your classroom into a sort of factory designed to produce the best performance results.

 This is where the political nature of teaching starts to appear, because the teacher is exactly replicating for the students the reality of adult working life.
 The teacher is forced to promote the status quo in the classroom and assumes the role of the oppressor.
 Under this authoritarian structure, those who criticize the loudest become the most oppressed.
 A student who dares defy the social/educational order is punished on an escalating scale.
 On the other hand, those who most effectively submit and conform to the rules are most rewarded by the oppressor/teacher – both in grades and in preferential treatment.
 In effect, the very concept of critical thinking has been not only discouraged but criminalized.
 The students are forced to submit to the education system – which mimics the prevailing social order – and they are beaten down until they accept no alternative.
 Knowledge is then passed down from the teacher to the student with no room for returned dialogue from the student beyond points of clarification.
 The social and political system is replicated by the teacher within the student, never allowing for the synthesis of new knowledge.

 Freire calls this type of teaching the banking model, because the teacher simply deposits knowledge into the student who must then memorize and repeat (in other words, withdraw) the same deposited knowledge.
 There is no student-teacher dialogue inherent to the educational process, which could have the potential of synthesizing new ideas.
-This is particularly harmful in a situation where a teacher promoting the prevailing social order is teaching to a student who is actively oppressed by the prevailing social order, such as a student who is a member of any number of marginalized groups.
+This is particularly harmful in a situation where a teacher promoting the prevailing social order is teaching a student who is actively oppressed by the prevailing social order, such as a student who is a member of any number of economically marginalized groups.
 This patronizingly assumes that the oppressor holds the keys to freedom and that the oppressed must receive the oppressor’s knowledge uncritically and, in turn, be “freed” by the oppressor.
-On the contrary, the oppressed must be included in the dialogue for their freedom.
+On the contrary, according to Freire, the oppressed must be included in the dialogue for their freedom.
 Critical pedagogy is a theory of liberation and it is feared by authoritarians.
 It is no wonder that Brazil’s fascistic president Jair Bolsanaro proudly proclaimed that he would “enter the Ministry of Education with a flamethrower and get Paulo Freire out of there.”

 Here in Canada, this patronizing banking model of education has its roots in residential schools, where the goal was to forcefully assimilate the Indigenous population into the British way of life and to “take the Indian out of the child.”
 Although the last residential school was closed in 1996, the practice of educated, wealthy, and “Westernized” teachers delivering the knowledge and virtues of liberal capitalism to Indigenous folks continues to this day.
 It is no surprise that Indigenous people continue to suffer, with their sovereignty stripped from them and their children taught that there is no alternative.
 By teaching in this way, we continue the process of colonization.
 Although a lot of our politicians and leaders aren’t as overtly racist as they once were, the goal is still to assimilate the Indigenous population into the “Western” way of life and this goal is reflected in education.
 Instead of engaging in constructive dialogue and crafting new ideas, and ultimately a new world, using the combined knowledge of both the student and teacher, teachers instead propagate the one-sided knowledge of the oppressor.